lreis2415/SEIMS/doc/en/get_started/parameters_sensitivity.md

 ```

 # Advanced usage
 The Python scripts of parameter sensitivity analysis are in `SEIMS/seims/parameters_sensitivity`.
-The main.py is the entrance which can be executed though the unified format of running SEIMS Python scripts, e.g.,
+The `main.py` is the entrance which can be executed though the unified format of running SEIMS Python scripts, e.g.,

 ```python
 cd D:\demo\SEIMS\seims\parameters_sensitivity
 python main.py -ini D:\demo\SEIMS\data\youwuzhen\workspace\sensitivity_analysis.ini
 ```

+# See more...
+Also see introduction of the Python package @subpage intro_parameters_sensitivity_pkg